-The Infrastructure Cost Charge for freight contributes to the recovery of freight avoidable costs (i.e. costs that would be avoided if there was no freight traffic on the network) that are not recovered through other freight track access charges.
-Consistent with relevant legislation, the
+The Infrastructure Cost Charge for freight combines two charges into one mark-up for freight services: the freight only line (FOL) charge, which was intended to recover the costs of lines that would close if freight services ceased to operate, and the Freight Specific Charge (FSC), which contributes to the recovery of freight avoidable costs (i.e. costs that would be avoided if there was no freight traffic on the network) that are not recovered through other freight track access charges.